 Trump, who has criticized several US allies for an apparent trade imbalance, threatened last year to impose 25 percent tariffs on imported cars.
 The US president claimed American car manufacturers were treated unfairly by Europeans and said he sought reciprocal trade deals to protect US manufacturing job.

-The move was widely criticized in Europe and prompted the heads of Germany's three largest automakers — BMW, Daimler and Volkswagen — to sit down with
+The move was widely criticized in Europe and prompted the heads of Germany's three largest automakers — BMW, Daimler and Volkswagen — to sit down with Trump last month.
+Following the meeting, VW boss Herbert Diess said the group had taken "a big step forward to avoid the tariffs."

 Some experts believe that the auto industry faces more challenges in 2019.
 The US has already imposed tariffs on Chinese steel and aluminum, and a further escalation of a trade war with China could further impact automakers who do business in America.
 Additionally, rising interest rates could shrink the market of buyers who purchase cars using credit.